Oregon Bicycle Accident Lawyer

 Insurance companies, are in business to make money for their shareholders.
 It often takes the threat of a lawsuit and a known trial attorney to make them to pay.

 In Seattle, this bike lawyer had issues getting her own auto insurance policy, where she was named as an additional driver, to pay for her medical bills after she was struck by an uninsured driver from behind on her bicycle commute home.
+She did ultimately win, but it was an unnecessary delay and then an unnecessary legal battle to get her Uninsured Motorist claim covered.

 Last year, I was hit by an uninsured driver on my ride home from work and utilized the Insurance Fair Conduct Act (RCW §48.30.015) when my insurer claimed that I was not insured when riding my bike.
 The Insurance Fair Conduct Act (IFCA) was approved by voters and signed into law in 2007.
 IFCA provides remedies for people whose claims are unreasonably denied by their insurance companies or if their insurance companies fail to comply with particular regulations governing unfair claims settlement practices. [...]